KacprusJeden/SQL-Server-table-partitioning/README.md

 ## PARTITIONS_PROGRAMMABILITY.sql
 This script has sets of functions and procedures to managing partitions in SQL Server.
 The procedures create and modify partitions functions, schemes and tables only for data loaded to primary filegroup.

-More information can be found in sql srcipt, in documantation from my repository
+More information can be found in sql srcipt, in documantation in my repository
 (Partitions_programmablity_documentation.pdf) and in SQL Server Documentation.